-NHS nurses reject government pay offer and announce all-out strike
+Nurses reject 5% pay deal and vote for all-out strike - with no exemptions for A&E

 And Labour MP Richard Burgon said the government “must start listening to nurses”.

-He told The Independent: “This result shows that the Government needs to start listening to nurses, instead of insulting them by imposing real-terms pay cuts on them year after year.

-"The Government now needs to come forward with the kind of inflation-proofed pay offer that could avoid a new round of strikes and that begins to tackle the tens of thousands of nursing vacancies that we have in the NHS.”
+He told The Independent: “The government now needs to come forward with the kind of inflation-proofed pay offer that could avoid a new round of strikes and that begins to tackle the tens of thousands of nursing vacancies that we have in the NHS.”

 UK news in pictures